NikolaiT/incolumitas/content/Scraping/detecting-scraping-services.md

 In my opinion, **it is much harder to create a stealthy scraping service than to detect it**: For detection, you only need to find one single anomaly.
 To remain stealthy, you must be perfect.
 Therefore, a resilient and stealthy scraping service is very hard to find.
 I hope those services can make use of some of my resarch provdided for free here.

 **General Strategy**: The bot detection site [bot.incolumitas.com](https://bot.incolumitas.com) was used as a scraping target with all scraping services listed below.
 For [Luminati.io](https://luminati.io/) I had to [mount heavy machinery](https://github.com/abrahamjuliot/creepjs) to detect their [data collector](https://luminati.io/products/data-collector) as bot.
 I always used the JavaScript rendering option from the scraping services listed below (thus using real browsers).

+## TL;DR

+1. [Luminati.io](https://luminati.io/): `navigator.platform` is `Linux x86_64` in [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) and iframe contexts compared to `Win32` in the normal `window.navigator.platform` property.
+In some cases, the TCP/IP fingerprint doesn't look like a Windows NT 10.0 fingerprint, even though the User-Agent claims it.

+2. [ScrapingBee](https://scrapingbee.com): The [browser fingerprint](https://github.com/fingerprintjs/fingerprintjs) is identical for all their scraping instances. `navigator.platform` is still set to `Linux x86_64` although the User-Agent is either Intel Mac OS X or Windows NT.

+3. [scraperapi.com](https://www.scraperapi.com/): The same issue here, the [browser fingerprint](https://github.com/fingerprintjs/fingerprintjs) is identical for all their scrapers.
+Weird timezone browser settings of `Etc/Unknown`, strange default screen dimensions, no WebGL vendor renderer information.

+4. [scrapingrobot.com](https://scrapingrobot.com): Inconsistent screen dimensions.
+No plugin information in `navigator.plugins`.
+No multimedia devices in `navigator.mediaDevices`.

+5. [scrapfly.io](https://scrapfly.io): Inconsistent User-Agent in the HTTP header and in `navigator.userAgent`.
+All their scrapers use always the same video card of *ANGLE (NVIDIA GeForce GTX 660 Direct3D9Ex vs_3_0 ps_3_0)*.
+No plugin information in `navigator.plugins`.
+No multimedia devices in `navigator.mediaDevices`.

 ## Detecting [Luminati.io](https://luminati.io/)